-While there is no immediate threat of conversion to a more intensive landuse for the 246.2 acre site currently used for agriculture, continued use of this site for agricultural purposes would further degrade the water quality of the receiving water bodies and would provide limited benefit to wildlife habitat.
+While there is no immediate threat of conversion to a more intensive landuse for the 456.5 acres of this site currently used for agriculture (or the 13.0 acres used as crawfish pond), continued use of this site for agricultural/aquacultural purposes would further degrade the water quality of the receiving water bodies and would provide limited benefit to wildlife habitat.
+The remaining 54.6 acres of existing forested lands could be harvested in the future, as have adjacent forested lands.

-CBMB is free of liens and encumbrances, with the exception of an existing oil and gas lease, which, if exercised, would limit surface impacts to an area outside of the proposed bank boundary.
-CBMB and adjacent properties are within unincorporated land and are absent of zoning regulations.
+LCMB is free of liens and encumbrances.
+LCMB and adjacent properties are within unincorporated land and are absent of zoning regulations.